If you are in immediate danger please call 999.

 As a victim of domestic abuse, there are a number of options available to you, from reporting the violence to the police, obtaining an injunctive order, to temporarily (or permanently) leaving your home or remaining within your home and having your abuser leave.
 Our domestic abuse solicitors can provide you with legal advice on what the most appropriate steps are for your current situation.
 Securing your safety is our top priority, and we will become part of your support network, providing expert advice every step of the way.
 Here, one of our domestic abuse specialists offers advice on what to do if you or someone you know is experiencing abuse:

-Legal aid is available if you are experiencing domestic abuse and are financially eligible.
-We will always assess your eligibility for legal aid, and help you to get the necessary information to enable us to apply for funding on your behalf.
+Legal aid is available if you are a victim of domestic abuse and are financially eligible.
+Our team of friendly family lawyers will always assess your eligibility for legal aid, and help you to get the necessary information to enable us to apply for funding on your behalf.

 We work closely with local support organisations to ensure you receive the practical and emotional help you need alongside our legal advice.

 We work closely with agencies, charities and support organisations to ensure service users receive the support they need as well as the correct legal advice, here is a guide to our support for domestic support agencies.